Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/contracts-and-apis/idempotency.md

 An HTTP API typically allows operations to be performed concurrently - e.g. individual requests are handled by separate threads.
 As described [above](#handling-concurrency), this means duplicate HTTP requests made in parallel must be held/paused whilst execution of the first receive request completes before an HTTP response can be given.
+Some may make a case for responding with HTTP 425 (Too Early) for concurrent requests whilst the original request is being processed, however I recommend not doing this and simply responding with the same response to maintain pure and predictable idempotency.

 If an HTTP API responds with an error response, the HTTP client may want to retry the call, this should be done with a new Idempotency Key.